jacksonmj/tenpin/README.md

 <h2>Assumptions</h2>
 - Only one person/device will be keeping the score for each game, results for a game in progress do not need to be simultaneously displayed on other devices.
 - The browser will not crash or be accidentally closed.
 There is currently no saving facility, refreshing the browser window will clear all the data.
-- "up to 6 people" is assumed to a lower limit on how many people it must support, so this program does not currently limit the number of people.
+- "up to 6 people" is assumed to be a lower limit on how many people it must support, so this program does not currently limit the number of people.
 - Competitors are assumed to bowl in the same order as their names are entered.
 It is possible to enter scores in a different order, but it involves more clicking to switch between players.

 <h2>External libraries/programs used</h2>